Samsung/tizen-docs/docs/iot/getting-started/artik-sd-4.0.md

 1. Open Tizen Studio and go to **Tools > Package Manager**.
 2. Click **Extension SDK** and verify whether the IoT Setup Manager appears in the list of available packages.
 3. Click **install** for **IoT Setup Manager** to install the IoT Setup Manager Extension.
 4. Start Tizen Studio.
-If the Tizen Studio is already running, close and restart it.
+If Tizen Studio is already running, close and restart it.

 ### IoT Setup Manager fields